Pixel

 • Silicosis white lung

-Our attorneys have broad experience with worker’s comp claims arising from traumatic events and occupational diseases.
-If you claim has been denied, we can help you prove the necessary elements required for approval on appeal.
+Our attorneys have broad experience with worker’s comp claims from traumatic events and occupational diseases.
+If your claim has been denied, we can help you prove the necessary elements required for approval on appeal.

 Contact our aggressive New Jersey workers’ comp lawyers to access your benefits

 Brach Eichler Injury Lawyers provides determined representation for injured workers throughout New Jersey.
-Our team is especially skilled at dealing with insurance companies and medical providers in the handling of workers’ comp claims which allows you to focus on what is truly important: regaining your health and getting back to work.
+Our team is especially skilled at dealing with insurance companies and medical providers in handling workers’ comp claims, allowing you to focus on what is truly important: regaining your health and returning to work.
 Call (973) 364-8300 or contact us online to set up a free consultation.
 We have offices in Roseland, Paramus, Jackson, and New Brunswick.